MMachado05/3902_Project/README.md

 ## Task & Priorities

-Anecdotally called "Jira Boards", a template under the "3902" has been created and should be used for all Tasks.
+Colloquially referred as the "Jira Board" within the team, a template under the "3902" has been created and should be used for all Tasks.
 Each Task should have an assigned priority at the beginning of every Sprint:

 - P1: **Critical.** Critical issues should be addressed as soon as possible.